maro14/obsidian-simple-marker/README.md

 If text is already formatted with a specific style, using the same command will remove that formatting.

-### Examples

-Original text:

 ## Installation

-### From Obsidian Community Plugins

-1. Open Obsidian Settings
-2. Go to Community Plugins and disable Safe Mode if necessary
-3. Click Browse and search for "Simple Marker"
-4. Install the plugin and enable it

 ### Manual Installation